 Synagis Side Effects

-Note: This document contains side effect information about palivizumab.
-Some of the dosage forms listed on this page may not apply to the brand name Synagis.
+Note: This page contains side effects data for the generic drug palivizumab.
+It is possible that some of the dosage forms included below may not apply to the brand name Synagis.

 For the Consumer

 Applies to palivizumab: intramuscular powder for solution, intramuscular solution